DavidsonGroup/flexiplex/index.md

 ## Simple search

-To perform a simple error tolerant grep-like search of a single sequence, split the sequence between the -p and -k (or -k and -T) options. e.g.:
+To perform a simple error tolerant grep-like search of a single sequence, split the sequence between the -l and -k (or -k and -r) options. e.g.:
 ```
 flexiplex -i false -l "CACTCTTGCCTACGC" -k "CACTAGC" -f 3 -e 0 reads.fasta
 ```